monovich/bart2-docker/README.md

 bash init.sh

 # 4) Run Image
+# OPTION 1:
+# The script called here assumes you're using the data folder from this repo.
+# bash /path/to/bart2-docker/bin/sh/bart2-latest.sh

-# You may find it convenient to set the following command as a bash alias in your
+# You may find it convenient to set the above command as a bash alias in your
 # .bashrc, .bash_aliases, or other similar file with an absolute path.
 Replace
 # /path/to/bart2-docker/ with the actual path.

-# OPTION 1:
-# The script called here assumes you're using the data folder from this repo.
-# bash /path/to/bart2-docker/bin/sh/bart2-latest.sh
+It should also be possible
+# to pass your entire bart2 call through your host shell in this manner.

 # OPTION 2:
 # Alternatively you can run the latest docker image from the following command to change host data locations.